batect/batect/CONTRIBUTING.md

 * all code changes should have accompanying unit tests (or, if it is not possible or reasonable to unit test the functionality or bugfix in question, one or more journey tests)
-* the Travis build should pass - this will be triggered automatically when you submit your pull request
+* the Travis build should pass - this will be triggered automatically when you submit your PR
 * if you've added a new feature or changed the behaviour of an existing feature, please update the documentation to reflect this
+* please keep PRs limited to a single bugfix or feature - if your PR fixes multiple issues or adds multiple features, please submit a separate PR for each
+* submitting work-in-progress PRs for feedback is welcome and encouraged